geoparse/geoparse/README.md

 You can run [GeoParse examples](https://github.com/geoparse/geoparse/tree/main/tutorials) on MyBinder.
 No installation required. [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/geoparse/geoparse/main?labpath=tutorials%2F00_visualization.ipynb)

-### karta
+### Karta Class

-`karta` is used for visualization and accepts either a pandas `DataFrame` or a GeoPandas `GeoDataFrame` to render geometry data.
-For a `DataFrame`, the `plp` function in `karta` automatically identifies columns with names containing "lat" and "lon" (case-insensitive) to use as latitude and longitude for plotting points on the map.
+`Karta` is used for visualization and accepts either a pandas `DataFrame` or a GeoPandas `GeoDataFrame` to render geometry data.
+For a `DataFrame`, the `plp` function in `Karta` automatically identifies columns with names containing "lat" and "lon" (case-insensitive) to use as latitude and longitude for plotting points on the map.
 If no columns contain these keywords, or if more than two columns contain these keywords, you must explicitly specify the latitude and longitude using the `y` and `x` parameters, respectively, e.g., `plp(df, x="easting", y="northing")`.
 Note that plp assumes all data is in the [EPSG:4326](https://epsg.io/4326) projection.
 For a `GeoDataFrame`, the `plp` function can render Shapely objects such as `Point`, `LineString`, `Polygon`, and `MultiPolygon`.

 #### Point